briansheridan00/General-Astrophysics/README.md

-# Solar System Simulation
+# Geeral Astrophysics Code

 This is a Python simulation of the general astrophysical phenomena.

 ## Folders

 * Gravitational Lensing
+    * Two dimensional lensing
+    * Time delay surface
+    * Microlensing
 * Solar System Simulator

-## How to Run

-1. Make sure you have Python and Matplotlib installed.
-2. Clone this repository.
-3. Run `python main.py`.
+    * Runge-Kutta 4th order solver

 ## Dependencies

 * numpy
 * matplotlib
 * scipy

+## How to Run

+1. Make sure you have depenencies installed.
+2. Clone this repository.
+3. Run the notebooks.